htotoo/ESP32-Portapack/README.md

 - **Compass**
 - **Temperature + humidity + pressure + light**
 - Portapack H4 I2C interface support!
 Can run unique apps, while plugged in!
+- On system apps!
+The ESP can handle it's own apps built into it.
+For example Wifi SSID spoofer. (see Wiki for it)

 For detailed info check Wiki